-- a) The testing is postponed until at least 12 hours of closed-building conditions have been maintained prior to initiating the test; or - b) The test period is extended to 4 days or more after closed-building conditions are initiated; or - c) The test period is extended, if testing with a continuous monitor.
+- A) The testing is postponed until at least 12 hours of closed-building conditions have been maintained prior to initiating the test; or - b) The test period is extends not less than 72 hours after closed-building conditions are initiated; or - c) The test period is extended, if testing with a continuous monitor.
 For this option, device features or other methods shall be employed to obtain an average test result that represents no less than 46 hours of contiguous data collected after 12 hours of closed building conditions were maintained.